thunderbird89/esf/stories/story-knock-knock.md

 Then Major Ellie Morse's voice cut through the net, sharp and focused.

 > "All squadrons, this is Viper Lead.
 The Ryzak just lost warp capability same as us.
-Check your sensors—they're showing confusion in their formation.
+Check your sensors - they're showing confusion in their formation.
 Their bombers are exposed, no screening elements in position.
 This is our window.
 Hit them now while they're sorting themselves out."

 Miguel pulled up his tactical display and felt a surge of understanding.
 The Ryzak fleet had been accelerating for warp jump, their formation optimized for transit rather than combat.
-The bombers—eight surviving craft loaded with capital ship torpedoes—were positioned behind the screening elements but ahead of the main battle line.
+The bombers - eight surviving craft loaded with capital ship torpedoes - were positioned behind the screening elements but ahead of the main battle line.

 And now the Ryzak were dealing with sudden, unexpected warp drive failure across their entire fleet.
 Alarms would be shrieking on every ship.
 Crews would be checking systems, running diagnostics, trying to understand what had just happened.